EB-CDPHE/Data-requests/20.Montrose VB list/README.md

 ![VxCases](./images/VxCasesFreq2.png)

 ## Response
-Response was shared with those on the email chain via GitHub link:
+Response was shared with those on the email chain via [email](Documents/Email_response_120521.pdf) on 12/5/21.

+And documentation and additional information were shared on 12/6/21 via GitHub link:

 #
 **Issues:**